Motor Vehicle Accidents

 - Duffy + Fulginiti recovered $5,000,000 for the estate of a family whose wife/mother died when construction debris fell off the back of a passing truck, killing her instantly.
 She was a passenger and her husband, who was driving, witnessed the entire horrific event.

-- A confidential settlement in the amount of $4,215,000 was obtained for a man who lost control of his motorcycle, purchased just an hour before the accident, resulting in significant injuries.
+- A confidential settlement of $4,215,000 was obtained for a man who lost control of a motorcycle purchased just an hour before the accident, resulting in significant injuries.
 Duffy + Fulginiti was able to obtain a favorable settlement concerning the motorcycle and tire design with product liability theories even though the operator did not have a motorcycle license and had been in prison for 17 years preceding the incident.

-- A confidential settlement in the amount of $4,000,000 was secured for a nurse who suffered an elbow injury, resulting in Complex Regional Pain Syndrome (CRPS/RSD) as a result of her vehicle being struck by a bus making an improper lane change.
+- A confidential settlement of $4,000,000 was secured for a nurse who suffered an elbow injury, resulting in Complex Regional Pain Syndrome (CRPS/RSD) as a result of her vehicle being struck by a bus making an improper lane change.

-- The Mathis $3,750,000 settlement was obtained during the fourth day of trial for a man who was injured in a low-speed, low-impact crash.
-There was only $750 in property damage, and there was no traumatic injury established on any x-ray, MRI or other study.
-However, during trial, Duffy + Fulginiti, through expert research and testimony, established that the minor accident triggered a genetic condition in Mr. Mathis, then 44, known as Ankylosing Spondylitis, a condition of which Mr. Mathis was even unaware.
-By the time of trial, Mr. Mathis walked with a cane as his genetic condition had caused a progressive fusing of his spine.
+- A $3,750,000 settlement in Mathis was obtained during the fourth day of trial for a 44-year-old man who was injured in a low speed, low impact crash.
+There was only $750 in property damage, and no traumatic injury was established on any x-ray, MRI or other study.
+However, during trial, Duffy + Fulginiti, through expert research and testimony, established that the minor accident triggered a genetic response in Mr. Mathis known as Ankylosing Spondylitis, a condition of which even he was unaware.
+By the time of trial, Mr. Mathis walked with a cane as this genetic condition had caused a progressive fusing of his spine.

-- In Nalls, Duffy + Fulginiti secured a $2,650,000 settlement for a young off-duty police officer who was forced off the job by injuries he received when the driver of an automobile hit him on his motorcycle, causing injuries to his face, arm and leg.
+- In Nalls, Duffy + Fulginiti secured a $2,650,000 settlement for a young, off-duty police officer who was forced off the job due to injuries he received when the driver of an automobile hit him on his motorcycle, causing injuries to his face, arm, and leg.